skiadas/SoftwareDevelopmentPracticumCourse/activities/activity2-5aRefactoringPrimesGeneratorPart2.md

     a.
 Select `pageOffset` and refactor to **Encapsulate Fields**.

     b.
-Unckeck *Set access*.
+Uncheck *Set access*.
 (The goal is to eliminate the need for this field, so it makes no sense to be creating a setter.)

     c.
 Click "Refactor", to replace all accesses to this field with a call the getter `getPageOffset()`.